-- 1. Aquatics: All waterfront activities will be suspended under the direction of the waterfront director or his/she designate at the signs of impending thunder and lightning storms.
+AQUATICS: All waterfront activities will be suspended under the direction of the waterfront director, or his/she designate at the signs of impending thunder and lightning storms.
 All campers, volunteers and staff will leave the waterfront safely under the direction of the staff.
-The director will open aquatic program activities when deemed safe. - 2.
-Boating, sailing and kayaking: All boating, sailing and kayaking activities will be suspended under the discretion of the waterfront director or staff leader in charge due to pending lighting storms, unsafe winds and waves.
+The director will open aquatic program activities when deemed safe.

+BOATING, SAILING AND KAYAKING: All boating, sailing and kayaking activities will be suspended under the discretion of the waterfront director or staff leader in charge due to pending lighting storms, unsafe winds and waves.
 Campers and volunteers will follow the directions of the staff member in charge to bring boats ashore.
 Program will reopen when the staff leader feels conditions are safe.

-- 3. COPE and Climbing Tower: At the direction of the COPE director the climbing tower and high and low elements will be evacuated pending severe electrical and lightning storm.
+COPE AND CLIMBING TOWER: At the direction of the COPE director the climbing tower and high and low elements will be evacuated pending severe electrical and lightning storm.
 Participants will follow the direction of the staff in charge.
-Program will reopen when deemed safe by the staff member in charge. - 4.
-Swamp Canoe Trips: see #2 above. - 5.
-Hiking and outpost camping: Weather conditions will be checked prior to starting the trip.
+Program will reopen when deemed safe by the staff member in charge.

+HIKING AND OUTPOST CAMPING: Weather conditions will be checked prior to starting the trip.
 Seek shelter from high points during electrical and lightning storms.
-Be aware of dangerous dead trees and branches during high wind alerts when picking campsites. - 6.
-Horseback Riding: Follow the direction of the lead staff person during high wind and / or electrical and lightning storms.
+Be aware of dangerous dead trees and branches during high wind alerts when picking campsites.

+HORSEBACK RIDING: Follow the direction of the lead staff person during high wind and / or electrical and lightning storms.
 Dismount horses and follow the directions of the staff for care of the horses.
 Rides will be suspended by the staff leader if weather conditions will not allow a safe journey.
-Program will reopen at the staff person's judgment in consult with administration that conditions are safe.
+Program will reopen at the staff person's judgment - in consult with administration - those conditions are safe.